-- Try their best to complete at least some of the activities provided on a daily (weekday) basis. - Do some reading (or listen to some reading) every day. - Seek help if they need it from adult(s) at home. - Have fun.
+- Complete work to the deadline set by the teacher - Do some reading (or listen to some reading) every day. - Seek help if they need it from adult(s) at home. - Act in accordance with the behaviour rules of the school - Have fun.